 HOMEWORK ✏️ 💻

-Homework is expected to be turned in the very next day unless otherwise noted on the assignment sheets, however, no work will be marked late during remote learning.
-You will see “late assignment” on Google Classroom if work is turned in after the due date…however, I will not take off any points.
-Nevertheless, try not to get into the habit of being inconsistent with assignments.
+Homework is expected to be turned in the very next day unless otherwise noted on the assignment sheets or in Google Classroom, however, no work will be marked late.
+You will see “late assignment” in Google Classroom if work is turned in after the due date…however, I will not take off any points.
+Nevertheless try not to get into the habit of being inconsistent with assignments.
 I do not want your scholar to fall behind and start missing work.
-I will notify you if your child is consistently missing assignments.
+I will notify you if your child is consistently missing many assignments.

 Lessons and homework will be posted in Google Classroom.
 Please check weekly so you can stay abreast of your scholar's homework and lessons for the week.
-You will receive constant communication and reminders from me by email and with Remind 101 for which you will be signing up.
-You will always know what the lessons are, what your scholar needs to study, dates for assignments, assessments, etc. Please be sure your email is up to date in Aspen because I will email through Aspen and send notes/messages through Remind 101.
+You will receive regular communication and reminders from me by email and in the Stream in Google Classroom.
+You will always know what the lessons are, what your scholar needs to study, dates for assignments, assessments, etc. Please be sure your email is up to date in Aspen because I will email through Aspen.

 READING/LANGUAGE ARTS 📚

-Reading assignments, Spelling Words, Vocabulary Words, and skills that will be covered for the week will be outlined each week on our Classroom website.
+Reading assignments, Spelling words, Vocabulary words and skills that will be covered for the week will be outlined each week in Google Classroom.
 You will find everything you need on the website to be prepared for the week, to practice skills at home, and to stay abreast of your scholar’s lessons.
 There is a Links section on our website with direct links to apps and websites.

 We are continuing to use Go Math by Houghton Mifflin for our Math lessons.
 Our first Chapter is “Addition and Subtraction Within 1,000”.
-Go Math is linked to Think Central http://www-k6.thinkcentral.com.Think Central as many of you know was our platform for Reading, Math, and Science last year.
-This year we will only be using Think Central to access Math and Science.
+Go Math is linked to Think Central http://www-k6.thinkcentral.com.Think Central as many of you know was our platform for Math last year.
+This year we will be using Think Central to access Math again.
 Think Central logins will also be sent home with a little more information about how to use the website.
 Remember when logging in, the district to enter for Think Central is “Private School” and the school is “Walt Disney Magnet School”.
 More instructions as well as a link are located in the Links section of the class website.
 Students have a wealth of resources at their fingertips on Think Central.
-Please take the time when your child logs in to explore his library of materials in Math and Science.
+Please take time when your child logs in to explore his library of materials in Math.
 You will find the Math text online at Think Central and many supplemental materials and Math videos to support your child in each lesson.
-We may not have time during remote learning to use all of the resources for Math but please use them at home to reinforce the lessons and to give your scholar extra practice if needed.
+We may not have time during regular class to use all of the resources for Math but please use them at home to reinforce the lessons and to give your scholar extra practice if needed.
 There is also a direct link to the Go Math book on our classroom website in the Links section as well as in Google Classroom.